The University of Hawaii at Manoa (UHM) Library administers ScholarSpace at UHM. The Library provides a range of services to ScholarSpace Communities.

-Additional services may be offered at a later date through a ScholarSpace Premium Services on a fee-for-service basis.
+ScholarSpace Premium Services may be offered at a later on a fee-for-service basis.

 ScholarSpace offers faculty and researchers a flexible, easy-to-use submission process.
-A faculty member or designee simply completes a brief submission form and grants permission for ScholarSpace to distribute and preserve the work.
+Authorized users simply complete a brief submission form and grant permission for ScholarSpace to distribute and preserve the work.

-Communities can use a customized workflow process to control how new submissions are reviewed and approved for that Community's Collections.
+ScholarSpace Communities can use a customized workflow process to control how new submissions are reviewed and approved for a Community's Collections.
 When we initially set up a ScholarSpace Community, we will establish these submission workflows, as well as the reviewer, metadata editor, and coordinator roles for each Community.

 Core Repository Services

 Note that UHM faculty, researchers, departments, labs, and centers do not have to download or run ScholarSpace on their servers.
 The UHM Library runs and maintains the ScholarSpace servers for all UHM Communities.
-You use a web-based submission and search interface to access ScholarSpace.
+Users use a web-based interface to save, search, and store data in ScholarSpace.